 While deadly allergic reaction can affect the baby’s ability to breathe.
 It is called Anaphylaxis, which is sometimes caused by peanuts, tree nuts and crustacean shellfish.
 The symptoms include hives, difficulty breathing, swelling of lips, tongue or mouth area, belly pain or unconsciousness.

 Allergy triggering foods:

 - Tree Nuts (walnuts, pecans, almonds)

 What can We Do:

-For babies and families with history of allergies, its always better to delay the introduction to these foods and follow the pediatrician’s advice.
-Also while introducing solids, its best to start with foods, those are best suited for the babies.
-While introducing new food, follow the ”3 day” rule, i.e giving a particular food item continuously for 3 days and keeping a close look for any changes in the baby.
-Start with small amount and then gradually increase the quantity.
+For babies and families with a history of allergies, it’s always better to delay the introduction to these foods and follow the pediatrician’s advice.
+Also, while introducing solids, its best to start with foods, those are best suited for the babies.
+While introducing the new food, follow the ”3-day” rule, i.e giving a particular food item continuously for 3 days and keeping a close look for any changes in the baby.
+Start with the small amount and then gradually increase the quantity.
 Do not introduce two or three new food items together.
 If a baby develops a reaction, it will be difficult to determine which food item caused it.